Grassfield High School: Athletics

 In November 2007 Grassfield held a home run derby to raise money for their athletic teams.
 It included B.J.
 Upton, Justin Upton, Ryan Zimmerman, David Wright, Michael Cuddyer, and Mark Reynolds.
 The Girls Varsity Volleyball team made school history in their fall 2008 season by winning both the regular season and district tournament titles, and receiving the first district championship banner in the gym.

 Football

-The football team is currently coached by Joe Jones.
+The football team is currently coached by Michael Biehl.

 (*) Nansemond River High School forfeited their victory due to an ineligible player.

 (**) VHSL moved the 2020 season from autumn to spring and reduced the number of games played due to COVID-19 restrictions.

 Swimming

 During the 2017-2018 Grassfield Swim season the girls team secured a first place victory at regionals.

 Wrestling

 In February 2009 the Grassfield wrestling team secured 1st place for the regular season and won Southeastern District tournament title.
 During February, they finished 2nd in the Eastern Regional Tournament and 4th at the AAA state tournament.
 In 2009, the Grizzlies had 2 state champions: Caleb Richardson in the 103 lb class (The Grizzlies' 1st male state champion) and Andrew Clement in the 171 lb class.